ShlokDesai33/Owlapp.in/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and written in Typescript.

-# Owl
+# Instrumus

-Owl is a networking tool for scientists, researchers and students hosted at [owlapp.in](https://owlapp.in).
+Instrumus is a networking tool for scientists, researchers and students hosted at [owlapp.in](https://owlapp.in).

 ## Dependencies